matloff/TidyverseSkeptic/README.md

 Similarly, many who teach R want to join Bandwagon as well, feeling they must teach the "latest."

-There is even behavior of the type one sees in cults.
+There is often behavior of the type one sees in cults.
 I've seen statements on Twitter from "graduates" of Tidyverse training who actually apologize because their code did not use the Tidyverse.
 One post I saw came from a person who panicked with guilt because she had